GreenleafLab/ArchR/.github/ISSUE_TEMPLATE/bug_report.md

 If your issue persists, then please submit this bug report.

+PLEASE FILL OUT THE RELEVANT INFORMATION AND DELETE THE UNUSED PORTIONS OF THIS ISSUE TEMPLATE.

 **Attach your log file**
 ArchR has a built-in logging functionality for all complex functions.
 You MUST attach your log file (indicated in the console output) to this issue.
 Just drag and drop it here.